Jérôme Duquesnoy the Younger

-Jerôme Duquesnoy (II) or Hieronymus Duquesnoy (II) or the Younger (baptized 8 May 1602 – 28 September 1654) was a Flemish architect and sculptor who was particularly accomplished in portraits.
+Jérôme Duquesnoy the Younger (Jérôme Duquesnoy le Jeune; baptized 8 May 1602 – 28 September 1654), or Hieronymus Duquesnoy the Younger (Hiëronymus Duquesnoy de Jonge), was a Flemish architect and sculptor who was particularly accomplished in portraits.
 He played an important role in the introduction of the Baroque style in Northern European sculpture.

 Life

 Training

-He was born in Brussels, the son of Jerôme Duquesnoy (I), court sculptor to Archduke Albert and Archduchess Isabella who jointly ruled the Spanish Netherlands.
+He was born in Brussels, the son of Jérôme Duquesnoy the Elder, court sculptor to Archduke Albert and Archduchess Isabella who jointly ruled the Spanish Netherlands.
 His father is now mainly known as the creator of the Manneken Pis fountain in Brussels (1619).
 He trained in his father's workshop along with his older brother François.
 François went to work in Rome where he became rather successful.